 Overview of the Filipino National Health Insurance System

 PhilHealth now has two categories.
-There are people who are able to pay premiums and those who are unable to do so.
+Some people can pay premiums and those who are unable to do so.
 This largely applies to the unemployed and the elderly.
-In the case of those who cannot pay, the government will sponsor their coverage.
+In the case of those who cannot pay, the government will sponsor their insurance coverage.
 People in both categories receive the same basic level of services, while those paying higher premiums are eligible for more benefits.

 Considerations When Choosing International Medical Insurance

 Geographic differences in standards of care are of paramount concern for expats living in the Philippines.
-While the standards in Manila and other large cities are generally very high, the same can’t be said of rural areas.
+While Manila and other large cities’ standards are generally very high, the same can’t be said of rural areas.
 In many cases, health care in rural areas is rudimentary at best.
 Hopefully, in the coming years, this situation will change.
 The recently passed UHB contains incentives for newly graduated medical students.
-It will also mandate that new medics work in remote areas or within the public sector.
+It will mandate that new medics work in remote areas or within the public sector as well.

 However, it will take years to see any positive changes from these measures.
 In the meantime, expats need to make sure their insurance policy will cover medical evacuations if they’re based in rural areas.
 Evacuation to Malaysia, Singapore, or Thailand is common for foreigners living in the Philippines who need emergency specialist care.